qatnox/emails-generator/README.md

   - _Output:_ The generated list, including user IDs, emails, and passwords, is formatted and saved to another .csv file.

-  - _Performance Excellence:_ With an impressive processing speed of approximately 0.4 seconds on average, the "Corporate Emails Generator" stands out as a swift and efficient solution for email list creation.
+  - _Performance:_ With a processing speed of approximately 0.4 seconds on average, the "Corporate Emails Generator" stands out as a swift and efficient solution for email list creation.
 ****
 **Usage example:**